moho4610/az-hcp-tfc-vault/README.md

 }

 ```
 Notice that neither VAULT_ADDR or VAULT_TOKEN were declared within the provider "vault" block.
-Both of these values are instead set as environment variables in the respective Terrafrom Cloud Worksapce, in this example it is "az-meltaier-function-dev" workspace in which the environment variables are set using *Terraform Cloud Variable Sets.*
+Both of these values are instead set as environment variables in the respective Terrafrom Cloud Workspace, in this example it is "az-meltaier-function-dev" workspace in which the environment variables are set using *Terraform Cloud Variable Sets.*

 ---